-The trio spent much of the summer of 1970 rehearsing and writing material for its debut album after signing with Island Records for Europe, and an Atlantic subsidiary, Cotillion Records, for the US.
+The trio spent much of the Summer of 1970 rehearsing and writing material for its debut album after signing with Island Records for Europe, and an Atlantic subsidiary, Cotillion Records, for the US.
 Recording commenced in July, 1970, with Lake producing.
-The resulting album, simply entitled "Emerson, Lake & Palmer", remains one of the most popular rock LPs of all time.
-It would be the album's final track, an acoustic / folk ballad called " Lucky Man" - penned solely by Lake - that would launch the group, bring Greg Lake's voice to the forefront of the pop music scene, and give the band its biggest hit.
+The resulting album, simply entitled "Emerson, Lake & Palmer", remains one of the most popular Rock LPs of all time.
+It would be the album's final track, an acoustic Folk ballad called " Lucky Man", penned solely by Lake, that would launch the group, bring Greg Lake's voice to the forefront of the Pop music scene, and give the band one of its most popular tunes.

-The band toured England in the fall of 1971 and the US and Canada in the spring of '72, before releasing their third studio album "Trilogy" in July.
-Originally, the album cover was to have featured a work by Salvador Dali, but his demand for £50,000 killed the idea by the band's label.
+The band toured England in the Fall of 1971 and the US and Canada in the Spring of '72, before releasing their third studio album "Trilogy" in July.
+Originally the album cover was to have featured a work by Salvador Dali, but his demand for 50,000 Pounds killed the idea by the band's label.
 The LP reached #2 in England and #5 in the US.
 A single, "From the Beginning" was released stateside and managed to climb to #39.
-Several other cuts, especially "Hoedown", received considerable airplay on US radio stations.
+Several other cuts, especially "Hoedown", received considerable air play on US radio stations.

 After the '74 tour, the band took a long vacation.
 Keith took up flying and scuba diving.
 Greg and his wife gave birth to a daughter.
 Carl and his then-girlfriend moved to a house in Tenerife on the Canary Islands near Spain and he took up karate.
 When they had rested, they all began work on solo albums.
 It had been decided that each member would do a solo album and the band would not work together for three years.

 The following year, 1987, Keith got a hold of Carl and asked him to sit in on a session.
 Carl explained that he had left Asia and was planning a new band with a Californian named Robert Berry.
 Keith had some new songs and was working at the time with a songwriter named Sue Schriffin.
-Emerson, Palmer and Berry got together, recorded a few demos, and formed the band '3'.
-They were signed by A&R wizard John Kalodner to Geffen Records and released one studio album called "To The Power Of 3".
-In the spring of 1988, they embarked on a tour of US theaters and clubs.
+Emerson, Palmer and Berry got together, recorded a few demos, and formed a band simply called '3'.
+They were signed by A&R wizard John Kalodner to Geffen Records and released one studio album titled "To The Power Of 3".
+In the Spring of 1988, they embarked on a tour of US theaters and clubs.
 The tour was a success, but the record failed to ignite sales, and eventually the trio disbanded to work on solo projects.

 It was in 1991 that all three were contacted by record maven Phil Carson to see about working together once again as ELP.
 Initially, the idea was for the band to write and record music for a film project that Carson's Victory Records was involved with.
 The film project never materialized, but a new ELP album, "Black Moon" did.